The Inciting Incident

 In a later blog post I will further discuss starting your story in the right place, so stay tuned for that!

 Not sure if your inciting incident is cutting it?
-Sign up for my First Pages Evaluation service or join our First Pages Group Coaching Program and I’ll give you objective feedback as well as a solid plan for how to improve your pages.
+Join the waitlist for my First Pages Group Coaching Program and I’ll give you objective feedback as well as a solid plan for how to improve your pages.
 Want help developing the core elements of your story?
-Work with me in my Planning Help package.
+Work with me or Andrew in our FIRM Up Your Novel for Drafting coaching package.

 Stay connected with news and updates!